-To find out more about private instruction offerings, fill out our Interests Inquiry form or call the SCAA office.
+To find out more about private instruction offerings, fill out our Interests Inquiry form or email the SCAA office at email@example.com.

 Private Instruction Rates

-Rates vary by instructor and are given upon request by calling the SCAA office at 540-665-4602 or email to email@example.com.
+Rates vary by instructor and are given upon request by calling the SCAA office at 540-665-4602 (leave message) or email to firstname.lastname@example.org.

 Private Instruction Registration

-After speaking with both the SCAA office and the instructor(s), registration for individual instruction is completed online, by mail or in person at the SCAA office.
-Instructor information is available by calling 540-665-4602.
-Students are registered and charged for 28 or 32 weeks of lessons (depending on the instructor), September to May.
-Students who begin lessons after the start of the fall session will be registered for the remainder of weeks to the end of the session calendar.
+After speaking with both the SCAA office and the instructor(s), registration for individual instruction is completed online.
+Students are registered and charged for 28 – 32 weeks of lessons (depending on the instructor), September through May.
+Students who begin lessons after the start of the fall session will be registered for the remainder of weeks to the end of the current session or the full academic year.

 Suzuki Instruction (3 years and up)

 The Suzuki method, developed by the late Japanese violinist and educator Dr. Shinichi Suzuki, has revolutionized instrumental teaching and produced outstanding results with young children.
 During the early years, children can develop extraordinary musical abilities much in the same way they learn to speak their native language.
 Recommended for children 3 and older, specially trained instructors first teach basic listening and playing skills, with note reading following later.
 Thus, the Suzuki method has been called the “Mother Tongue Method.”
 A parent’s role is essential in the development of early learning ability.
-Parental attendance at lessons is required, and the parent must help with practice at home.
-Observation of lessons prior to enrollment is recommended and must be arranged in advance with the instructor.
-Group lessons are included and are an integral part of the program and are required.
-Group lessons are scheduled at approximately two-week intervals.
-(Piano: 24 week session, Violin: 32 week session).
+Parental attendance at lessons is required, and the parent must help with home practice.

 SCAA Piano Festival